Great

 a native of

-Framingham, MA, besides being an actor/producer is also the director of
+Framingham, MA, besides being a performer/producer is also the director

 through trails, public access and coastal preservation.
 He